zmalone/chef-web-docs/source/automate/deploy-cookbook/index.md

 logo: workflow-cookbook.svg
 order: 3
 ---
-In the previous tutorials, you [brought up a preconfigured Chef Automate demo environment](/automate/install/) and [bootstrapped infrastructure nodes](/automate/visibility/) to run a basic web application cookbook.
+In the previous tutorials, you [brought up a preconfigured Chef Automate environment](/automate/install/) and [bootstrapped infrastructure nodes](/automate/visibility/) to run a basic web application cookbook.
 Along the way, you learned how to use push jobs to run `chef-client` on your nodes.
 You also used Chef Automate's ability to report the status of your nodes to resolve a failed `chef-client` run.

 However, the workflow you used was largely manual &ndash; you uploaded changes directly to the Chef server and ran `chef-client` on your nodes from your workstation.
 To successfully ship code faster, with less effort, and with higher quality, you need a more centralized approach that promotes the DevOps principles of cross-team collaboration, cooperation, and transparency.